 Regina is a welcoming place to call home and excellent location to raise a family.
-It has more than 100 parks and an abundance of sport and recreation facilities, arts and cultural centres, museums and performance spaces, and hosts major attractions and events all year round.
+With hundreds of parks and an abundance of sport and recreation facilities, arts and cultural centres, museums and performance spaces, major attractions and events all year round, there is something for everyone.
 Libraries and bicycle pathways add to an exceptional quality of life.

 Geography & Climate